dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

   local print = print -- caches global print() function print('hello world!') -- calls the same function as global print()

+There is an exception to the rule - the variables used in a ``for`` loop are implicitly local.

 The Table type
 ==============